Mercury Retrograde links Boomers to Gen X & Millennials.

 What motivates Scorpio is connection at a deep, fundamental level.
 Having the generational planets all in the same sign is like all three generations living on separate floors of a triplex that Scorpio owns; Uranus lives on the top floor, detached, planning the revolution.
 Neptune lives on the middle floor absorbing vibes from above & below, merging everything together while envisioning a better future, & Pluto is situated in the basement, below ground with little light, forced to unpack everything that is coming down the pipes from the generations above.

 It’s a lot of energy when rent is due, which is what this recent Mercury Retrograde brought up.
-How do we all live together when we have such differing values, ideas, needs & responsibilities?
+How do we all live together when we come from such differing backgrounds and therefore, have such different values, ideas, needs & responsibilities?
 Each generation inherits the world from the generations before and have their own own issues and responsibilities to grapple with.
 This year alone those differences have sparked friction at a new level.

 This triplex is a hotbed of change & great transformation for humanity because so many of us alive today live in it.
 We need only to look at Iraq, Hong Kong or any city alight with intergenerational protests in 2019 to see the complexities and common goals.
 Scorpio feels alive with the intensity of connection and world events are calling on us as generations to each do our part.
 Pointing fingers of irritation, thinking we know better, is deviation from each generations responsibility.

 Our elders are the wisdom keepers.
-Older generations, regardless of outer planet placement, have an obligation to guide younger ones, to stand back and give enough space to make their own mistakes yet close enough to not burn the entire house down.
+Older generations, regardless of outer planet placements, have an obligation to guide younger ones.
+That requires them to stand back and give them enough space to make their own mistakes, yet close enough to not burn the entire house down.
 Due to Pluto’s elliptical orbit, Millennials are dealing with issues at 30 that their Grandparents dealt with in their 60’s.
 Life has accelerated.
 Boomers are desperately trying to lead by example as they’ve been taught, but it’s difficult to do so when your audience says that your example doesn’t work anymore.

 Adding fuel to the fire, the younger generations have reversed the respect process.
 Where Boomers respected their elders and now expect to be respected, Gen X and Millennials expect it to be earnt.
 Not approaching this situation with a win-win attitude or desire to understand, the more difficult aspects of Scorpio can emerge: stubbornness, vengeance, vindication and passive aggressive silent treatment.
 When trust is ensured, Scorpio can work through issues like light, not necessarily the pace of light, but the brilliance.
 It’s obvious that there are tensions, but the tension in these dynamics is unfortunately also the fuel of change.
 If nothing else, the exchanges will be dynamic.